DARPA-ASKEM/data-service/README.md

 ## Usage

-The API can be started by simply calling
+The API can be started by simply calling the following commands with Python 3.10 as your python or python3 command and poetry installed.

 ```
 make init